strimzi/strimzi.github.io/_posts/2019-05-06-accessing-kafka-part-4.md

 # Pros and cons

-The integration of load balancers into Kubernetes and OpenShift is very good and makes them very easy to use.
+The integration of load balancers into Kubernetes and OpenShift is very convenient and makes them very easy to use.
 Strimzi can use the power of Kubernetes to provision them on many different public and private clouds.
 Thanks to the TCP routing, you can freely decide whether you want to use TLS encryption or not.

 The load balancers are also something what stands between the applications and the nodes of the Kubernetes cluster.
-It minimizes the attach surface and many admins would prefer load balancers over node ports for security reasons.
+It minimizes the attack surface and for this reason many admins would prefer load balancers over node ports.

-Load balancers usually deliver a very good performance.
+Load balancers usually deliver very good performance.
 The typical load balancer is a service which runs outside of your cluster.
-So you do not need to be afraid of how much performance does it need, how much load will it put on your cluster and so on.
+So you do not need to be afraid of the resources it needs, how much load will it put on your cluster and so on.
 However, there are some things to keep in mind:

-* In most cases Kubernetes will configure them to load balance across all cluster nodes.
+* In most cases, Kubernetes will configure them to load balance across all cluster nodes.
-So despite there being only one broker where the traffic will arrive at the end, different connections might be routed to the broker in through different cluster nodes and then forwarded through the `kube-proxy` to the right node where the Kafka broker actually runs.
+So despite there being only one broker where the traffic will ultimately arrive, different connections might be routed to that broker through different cluster nodes, being forwarded through the `kube-proxy` to the right node where the Kafka broker actually runs.
 This would not happen for example with node ports, where the advertised address points directly to the node where the broker is running.
-* The load balancer it self is yet another service which the connection needs to go through.
+* The load balancer itself is yet another service which the connection needs to go through.
 That might add a little bit of latency

 Another aspect which you should consider is the price.
-In public clouds, the load balancers are normally not for free.
+In public clouds, the load balancers are normally not free.
-Usually you have to pay some fixed fee per instance which depends only on how long does the load balancer exist plus some fee for every transferred gigabyte.
+Usually you have to pay some fixed fee per instance which depends only on how long the load balancer exists plus some fee for every transferred gigabyte.
 Strimzi always requires N+1 load balancers (where N is the number of brokers) - one for each broker + one for the bootstrapping.
-So you will always need multiple load balancers and the fees can easily add up.
+So you will always need multiple load balancers and the fees add up.
-Especially when you realize, that with Kafka in most cases the load balancer does't even balance the load because for most of the load balancers, there is only single broker behind them.
+And N of those load balancers don't even balance any load because there is only a single broker behind them.